antronerds/r2-tutorials/docs/Annotation_Analyses.md

-Tutorial step 1: Relating 2 (categorical) tracks
+Step 1: Relating 2 (categorical) tracks
 ------------------------------------------------

 1. Make sure that you are on the "main" page of R2, and that the